The Legacy Continues

 This year the African American Dance Ensemble will host two days of Kwanzaa.

-January 1st - Imani @ The History Durham Armory Durham NC
+January 1, 2023 - Imani @ The Historic Durham Armory Durham NC

 Kwanzaa is a celebration for ALL people, focusing on family, friends, and the fruits of the earth.
 Celebrating the holiday season and the triangle's diversity, AADE’s annual Kwanzaa celebration is a time to enjoy family, community, and culture.
 Kwanzaa itself is a seven-day African holiday that celebrates a different principle each day.